Saumarez Homestead: Outbuildings and features

 The main outbuilding complex is situated on the slope to the south of the house.
 It contains a number of white painted timber structures with iron roofs.
 These are set amongst grassed paddocks and are interspersed with fences, yards, drains, and troughs.
 There are copses and a number of individual trees (principally pines and elms).

 There are a number of structures, which lie to the west outside the trust's boundary.
 These include a machine shed, cottage and vehicle shed.
-Another concentration of outbuildings is situated on the south side of Saumarez Creek, 2 kilometers outside the National Trust's property boundary.
+Another concentration of outbuildings is situated on the south side of Saumarez Creek, 2 kilometres outside the National Trust's property boundary.
 This consists of the woolshed and shearer's accommodation.

 A gardener's cottage (unoccupied) is located east of the Trust's boundary.

 To the south end of the National Trust's property boundary is the site of the early Saumarez Head station of Dumaresq and Thomas.
 This contained a homestead, stables yards and garden.
 The structure which have survived from this period are the stables (now Store and a brick addition to the homestead.
 All the remaining structures in the outbuilding area were built during the White's occupancy.
 Many were constructed by carpenter/contractor J.McLennan.

 A plan of c.
 1900–10 depicts the outbuilding area as containing Jack Hay's cottage (northern section) (173), early brick homestead (142), store (132), hay shed (92), blacksmiths machinery shed 989), stables (102) and a structure (possibly a kitchen) (177) between Jack Hay's and the early brick homestead.
 The office of F.J.
 White (72) stood on the crest of the ridge and formed the visual and functional link between the main house and the outbuilding area.
 A path (64) provided access to the office from the house.

 Condition

 The physical condition of the property was reported as good as at 16 July 2013.
 Storm damage occurred to the property in 2001/2, with some trees falling causing damage to some buildings.
-Several aging Monterey pines on the entrance drive avenue fell in the storm.
+Several ageing Monterey pines on the entrance drive avenue fell in the storm.